German Police Say Syrian Suspect Confesses To Knife Rampage

-German Police said on Sunday that a Syrian man has given himself up and confessed to killing three people and wounding eight others in a knife rampage at a street festival.
+SOLINGEN, Germany - German Police said Sunday that a Syrian man has given himself up and confessed to killing three people and wounding eight others in a knife rampage at a street festival.

-Friday's random attack amid thousands of people gathered for the festival in the western city of Solingen stunned Germany.
+The random attack as thousands of people gathered on Friday night in the western city of Solingen has stunned Germany.

+Two men aged 56 and 67 and a 56-year-old woman were killed, officials said.

-Police said in a statement that the suspect was a 26-year-old Syrian who had "given himself up to authorities in charge of the investigation and declared himself responsible for the attack".
+Police said in a statement that the suspect was a 26-year-old Syrian who had "given himself up to authorities... and declared himself responsible for the attack".

-Officers arrested a suspect in a raid at a hostel for asylum seekers on Saturday, not far from the scene of the attack, a police spokesman told AFP.

-North Rhine-Westphalia state interior minister Herbert Reul said police had evidence linking the man to the knife attacks.

 According to the Bild and Spiegel newspapers, the suspect arrived in Germany in December 2022 and had a protected immigration status often given to those fleeing war-torn Syria.

-He was not known to the security services as an extremist, the newspapers reported.
+German Vice Chancellor Robert Habeck said the suspect was not known to the security services as an extremist considered dangerous.

-Police have also arrested a 15-year-old suspected of failing to report a criminal act.
-Witnesses had allegedly seen the teen discussing the attack, said Markus Caspers, prosecutor of Duesseldorf, just west of Solingen.
+Habeck - who called for tougher knife laws on Sunday -- said "Islamic terrorism" was one of "the biggest security dangers" Germany faces.

-The attack late on Friday took place as thousands of people gathered for the first night of a ;Festival of Diversity;, part of a series of events to mark Solingen's 650th anniversary.
+The attack took place as thousands of people gathered for the first night of a "Festival of Diversity", part of a series of events to mark Solingen's 650th anniversary.

 Germany has been on high alert for extremist attacks since the Gaza war erupted on October 7 with the Hamas attacks on Israel.